msx80/BareMetalTic80/README.md

 # BareMetalTic80

+IMPORTANT: This port has been integrated into official TIC-80!
+Please check [there](https://github.com/msx80/TIC-80/blob/baremetal/build/baremetalpi/README.md)!

+This repository will not be updated.

+## About

 Port of TIC80 to bare metal Raspberry Pi

 This is a port of fantasy console [TIC-80](https://github.com/nesbox/TIC-80) to Raspberry-PI 2 in baremetal, that is, without operating system.
 It boots almost instantly.
 It is built on top of [circle](https://github.com/rsta2/circle) and [circle-stdlib](https://github.com/smuehlst/circle-stdlib).